Surgery obstructions from Khovanov homology: Abstract

 \section{Abstract}

 For a 3-manifold with torus boundary admitting an appropriate involution, we show that Khovanov homology provides obstructions to certain exceptional Dehn fillings.
 For example, given a strongly invertible knot in $S^3$, we give obstructions to lens space surgeries, as well as obstructions to surgeries with finite fundamental group.
-These obstructions are based on homological width in Khovanov homology, and in the case of finite fundamental group depend on a calculation of the homological width for a family of Montesinos links.
-Precisely, if a link has homological width greater than 2 then the two-fold branched cover must have infinite fundamental group.
-As an illustration, we recover the fact that the figure eight knot does not admit finite fillings, and prove that a family of pretzel knots, including the $(-2,5,5)$-pretzel, do not admit finite fillings.
-Further examples are also explored in order to compare the obstructions given here with other surgery obstructions, in particular those arising from Heegaard-Floer homology.
-We also illustrate these obstructions on knots in manifolds other than $S^3$ by example, studying surgery on a knot in the Poincar\'e homology sphere.
-Finally, a characterization of the trivial knot -- among strongly invertible knots -- from Khovanov homology is given.
+These obstructions are based on homological width in Khovanov homology, and in the case of finite fundamental group depend on a calculation of the homological width for a family of Montesinos links. \\